UdayGajul/Satellite-Tracking-Mobile-Application/README.md

 ## 📌 Features

+### 👤 User Features

 1. 👤 User registration and login so only authenticated users can use the app
+2. 📘 After login, users see a brief “How to Operate the App” instruction page
-2. 🧭 Simple 3D Earth model visible when the app launches
+3. 🧭 Simple 3D Earth model visible when the app launches
-3. 💫 Users can choose orbit categories (LEO, MEO, GEO) using the app’s navigation drawer to view satellites in the selected orbit
+4. 💫 Users can choose orbit categories (LEO, MEO, GEO) using the app’s navigation drawer to view satellites in the selected orbit
-4. 🌐 Only top satellites from selected countries (India, Russia, China, USA, UK) are available
+5. 🌐 Only top satellites from selected countries (India, Russia, China, USA, UK) are available
-5. 🛰️ Live tracking where satellites move on the Earth model in real time
+6. 🛰️ Live tracking where satellites move on the Earth model in real time
-6. 📊 Basic satellite information such as coordinates, altitude and other details
+7. 📊 Basic satellite information such as coordinates, altitude and other details
-7. ❓ FAQ section on satellite
+8. ❓ FAQ section on satellite
+9. ⭐ In‑app rating system allowing users to rate the application and submit feedback

+### 🔐 Admin Features

+10. 🖥️ Admin dashboard shows total satellites, active/inactive counts, total users and more
-8. 🛠️ Admin can add new satellites, which are automatically reflected in the application
+11. 🛠️ Admin can add new satellites, which are automatically reflected in the application
-9. 🔄 Real-time data updates ensure newly added or modified satellites are instantly visible to users
+12. 🔄 Real‑time data updates ensure newly added or modified satellites are instantly visible to users
-10. 🚫 Admin can disable satellites that are inactive or out of service
+13. 🚫 Admin can disable satellites that are inactive or out of service
+14. 📝 Admin can review user feedback and ratings to make informed decisions for future improvements

 ## 📁 Project Details & Demo